typst-io/spigradle/docs/templates/template_multimodule.md

 ### Shadowing Dependencies

-For Bukkit plugin, use the `library` option in plugin.yml instead of shadowJar:
+For Bukkit plugin, use the `libraries` option in plugin.yml instead of shadowJar:

 **Groovy DSL:**
 ```groovy